maikeulb/DapperUniversity/README.md

 connection string points to your server.
 You can ignore the identity connection string (this feature is not yet implemented).

-After all that has been taken care of,
 ```
 dotnet restore
 dotnet run